Éric Zemmour: Author

 Zemmour has written biographies of Prime Minister Édouard Balladur (Balladur, immobile à grands pas, or "Balladur, Motionless With Great Strides") and President Jacques Chirac (L'Homme qui ne s'aimait pas, or "The Man Who Did Not Like Himself") along with political essays.
 Notably, in 2006 he published Le premier sexe ("The First Sex"), a book on what he considers to be the feminisation of society.
 He worked on the screenplay for the film Dans la peau de Jacques Chirac by Michel Royer and Karl Zéro, although the latter stated that Zemmour's writing was only used to a limited extent.
 In 2008, he published Petit Frère, in a limited run of 63,000 copies, in which he criticised "antiracist angelism".
-In March 2010, with Mélancolie française ("French Melancholy") which won the Prix du livre incorrect (lit.
-'Inappropriate Book Award'), he considers alternate histories of France, if some events had not happened.
+In March 2010, with his book Mélancolie française ("French Melancholy"), which won the Prix du livre incorrect (lit.
+'Inappropriate Book Award'), he considers alternate histories of France, that imagines if some events had not happened.

 In 2014, Zemmour published Le Suicide français ("The French Suicide"), which sold over half a million copies and remains his best literary success to date.
 In it, he defends his thesis that the French nation-state has weakened since the 1970s, which he most notably attributes to the influence of the "May '68 generation".

 In Destin français ("French Destiny"), published in 2018, he put events from his own life story in the context of various historical events.
 He once again addressed the history of France, as well as discussing the influence of Islam in France, which he sees as growing generally in French society.

 His book La France n'a pas dit son dernier mot ("France Has Not Spoken Its Last Word"), released on 15 September 2021, made Zemmour an estimated €1.3 million in three weeks, according to Le Parisien, selling over 80,000 copies in the first four days and 165,000 copies in the first 3 weeks.